Arcanorum/rogueworld/.github/ISSUE_TEMPLATE/bug_report.md

 *A clear and concise description of what the bug is.*

 **To Reproduce**
-*Steps to reproduce the behavior:*
+*Example.
+Steps to reproduce the behaviour:*
 *1. Go to '...'*
 *2. Click on '....'*
 *3. Scroll down to '....'*